PGSSoft/gimBUS/README.md

 In Poland - it is a colloquial name of [school bus](https://en.wikipedia.org/wiki/School_bus#Poland).

 ### Authors ###
-Łukasz Płomiński / PGS Software SA support - Bartosz Stokrocki / PGS Software SA
+* Łukasz Płomiński (architecture and development)
+* Bartosz Stokrocki (unit testing and development)

 ### License ###
 The MIT License (MIT)